newatoms/beta/_faq/en/what-makes-great-content.md

 How do you attract your readers and how do you keep them close?
 More and more there is a cry for *'high quality content'*.
 And that is good, but what does this mean exactly?
 After learning these few key concepts, chances are your blog post is read and shared as well.

 ## Originality & authenticity
 Good content is original.
 [Content Farms](https://en.wikipedia.org/wiki/Content_farm) are no longer wanted in these times.
-Search enginges, such as Google, are getting better and better at detecting these 'clickbate sites' and these sites are not recieved well.
+Search enginges, such as Google, are getting better and better at detecting these 'clickbait sites' and these sites are not recieved well.
 Original content is sure to be shared more often.
 Even more so, why would you say something when it's not worth saying?

 > You share content because you want to achieve a certain goal.
 You want it to be read, and you want the reader to learn something from it.